Home » How To Play Three Thirteen-Card Game (Rules)

 How to Play Three Thirteen Cards

 Three Thirteen is a Rummy-style card game for 2-4 players, using one or more standard decks depending on the number of participants.
-The game’s objective is to score as close to zero as possible by forming sets and runs of cards across several rounds.
+Your ultimate goal is to finish with the lowest score by forming sets and runs of cards across several rounds.

 Below, we’ll take a closer look at the game’s rules and setup, as well as how to form the deck.